Huaqiu-Electronics/kicad-hqpcb-plugin/README.md

 ### One-click Gerber generation and sync to the order page

-Click the "Place Order" button to generate Gerber and NC drill files and upload them straight to NextPCB's order page along with your board parameters.
+Click the "Place Order" button to generate Gerber and NC drill files and upload them straight to HQ PCB's order page along with your board parameters.

 Everything is in sync, so no additional adjustments are required.
 Of course, you are free to change the settings on the website and then proceed to order.